Eurofighter crash leads to calls to end military exercises | DW | 25.06.2019

-Local politicians in northern Germany have called on the Bundeswehr to reassess where low-flying military exercises take place.
+Local politicians in northern Germany have called on the Bundeswehr to reassess where low-altitude military exercises take place.
 Two Eurofighter Typhoon jets collided near a popular holiday region.

 The mayor of Waren an der Müritz, a small town near the site where two German Eurofighters crashed on Monday, has called for a ban on military exercise flights over "holiday regions."